 Susan Holden McCurry ’71

 Holden McCurry graduated from Grinnell with a B.A. in psychology.
-From 1971 to 1975, she held several positions as director of preschools and day care centers while she continued her education in early childhood development and administration in San Diego.
+From 1971 to 1975, she held several positions as director of preschools and daycare centers while she continued her education in early childhood development and administration in San Diego.
 In 1978, she joined the family business, Holden’s Foundation Seeds Inc., headquartered in Williamsburg, Iowa.
-Holden McCurry also served as chief financial officer for Hawaiian Research Ltd. in Molokai, Hawaii.
+Holden McCurry also served as a chief financial officer for Hawaiian Research Ltd. in Molokai, Hawaii.
 Both companies specialized in seed research and development.
 She remained involved in the company until 1997, when Holden’s Foundation Seeds was sold to Monsanto.
 Hawaiian Research Ltd. was also sold to Monsanto in 2000.
 Until 2002, she served as a consultant to Monsanto.
 Her current activities include serving as a board member for the Holden Family Foundation, Highland Ridge Retirement Community, and the University of Iowa Cancer Advocacy Board.

-Randall C. Morgan, Jr. ’65
+Randall C. Morgan, Jr. ’65 and D.Sc. ’92

 Dr. Morgan received a B.A. degree in chemistry from Grinnell in 1965 and an M.D. degree from Howard University Medical School.
 In 2001, he received an M.B.A. from the University of South Florida.
 An orthopedic surgeon, he is in private practice in Sarasota, Florida.
 He also holds teaching appointments at the Indiana Northwest Center for Medical Education and at the Northwestern University Medical School.
-A former Chief of Surgery and of Rehabilitation Medicine at Methodist Hospital in Gary, Indiana, Dr. Morgan is a member of the Committee on Resolutions of the American Academy of Orthopedic Surgeons and is a diplomat of the American Board of Orthopedic Surgeons, among several other professional and civic affiliations.
+A former Chief of Surgery and of Rehabilitation Medicine at Methodist Hospital in Gary, Indiana, Morgan is a member of the Committee on Resolutions of the American Academy of Orthopedic Surgeons and is a diplomat of the American Board of Orthopedic Surgeons, among several other professional and civic affiliations.
 He also served as Speaker of the House of Delegates and as President of the National Medical Association.
 He joined Grinnell’s Board of Trustees in 1993 and became a Life Member of the Board in 2005.
 Holder of an honorary doctorate from Grinnell, he has been a member of the President’s Committee for a Stronger Minority Presence, the Alumni Board, and other College bodies.

 Robert C. Musser ’62

-Mr. Musser grew up in Boone, Iowa and received a B.A. in physics from Grinnell in 1962.
+Musser grew up in Boone, Iowa, and received a B.A. in physics from Grinnell in 1962.
 He played basketball and tennis at Grinnell and was co-captain of the basketball team his senior year.
 He then earned an M.S. from the M.I.T.
 Sloan School of Management in 1964.
 He spent two years in Kaduna, Nigeria on the MIT Fellows in Africa program where he worked on financial issues.
 He joined Mobil Corporation where he held a number of financial jobs including the Treasurer of Mobil Europe and Treasurer of the U. S. Division.
 He then had a number of Corporate jobs including the Chief Information Officer for Mobil from 1980-1985.
 He retired in 1996 after serving 9 years as controller of Mobil Corp.
-He now serves on the board of governors for the Church Schools of Virginia in Richmond, VA and is involved with environmental groups.
+He now serves on the board of governors for the Church Schools of Virginia in Richmond, VA, and is involved with environmental groups.
 He was elected to the Board of Trustees at Grinnell in 1995 and became a Life Trustee in 2007.

 Patricia Meyer Papper ’50

-A 1950 Grinnell graduate with a B.A. in economics and business, Ms. Papper is an ardent supporter of cultural, humanistic, and educational activities.
+A 1950 Grinnell graduate with a B.A. in economics and business, Papper is an ardent supporter of cultural, humanistic, and educational activities.
 She is a Trustee and past President of the Miami Art Museum.
 She is a board member of the Aspen Music Festival and School and a board member of the National Public Radio Foundation.
-Ms. Papper is a Trustee of the internationally acclaimed New World Symphony, a board member of the Rape Treatment Center at the Jackson Memorial Hospital in Miami, and the founding board member of women known as 50 over 50, which is dedicated to replacing lost government funding for the arts in the private sector.
-Ms. Papper and her late husband, Dr. Emanuel Papper, endowed the College’s Sidney Meyer Professorship in International Economics, a chair established in memory of Ms. Papper’s father.
+Papper is a Trustee of the internationally acclaimed New World Symphony, a board member of the Rape Treatment Center at the Jackson Memorial Hospital in Miami, and the founding board member of women known as 50 over 50, which is dedicated to replacing lost government funding for the arts in the private sector.
+Papper and her late husband, Dr. Emanuel Papper, endowed the College’s Sidney Meyer Professorship in International Economics, a chair established in memory of Papper’s father.
 She joined the Grinnell College Board of Trustees in 1983 and became a Life Trustee in 2003.